selipot/selipot.github.io/publications/index.md

 #### Submitted:

+**35.** Edward D. Zaron and **Shane Elipot**, *Estimates of Baroclinic Tidal Sea Level and Currents from Lagrangian Drifters and Satellite Altimetry*, manuscript submitted to the AMS Journal of Physical Oceanography, June 2023.

 **34.** .
-E. Johns, **S. Elipot**, D. A. Smeed, B. Moat, B. King, D. L. Volkov, R. H. Smith *Towards Two Decades of Atlantic Ocean Mass and Heat Transports at 26.5N*, manuscript submitted to Royal Society Philosophical Transactions A.
+E. Johns, **S. Elipot**, D. A. Smeed, B. Moat, B. King, D. L. Volkov, R. H. Smith *Towards Two Decades of Atlantic Ocean Mass and Heat Transports at 26.5N*, manuscript submitted to Royal Society Philosophical Transactions A, May 2023.

 #### Published: